E-ISSN: 2148-5402 | Contact

 Abstract

-Methods: The researchers studied 129 IPF patients who received their diagnosis between Janu-ary 2020 and December 2023 by reviewing their demographic information and test results and pulmonary function assessments.
-Patients were enrolled from both outpatient and inpatient ser-vices at a single tertiary center.
-The CALLY index calculation used the formula albumin (g/dL) / [CRP (mg/dL) × NLR] with NLR standing for neutrophil-to-lymphocyte ratio.
-Acute exacerba-tions of IPF (AE-IPF) and all-cause mortality information was obtained from longitudinal fol-low-up records.
-The study participants received follow-up care for a median period of 36 months which spanned from 6 months to 48 months.
+METHODS: A total of 129 IPF patients diagnosed between January 2020 and December 2023 were studied by reviewing demographic information, test results, and pulmonary function assessments.
+Patients were enrolled from both outpatient and inpatient services at a single tertiary center.
+The CALLY index was calculated using the formula: albumin (g/dL) / [CRP (mg/dL) × NLR], with NLR representing the neutrophil-to-lymphocyte ratio.
+Data on acute exacerbations of IPF (AE-IPF) and all-cause mortality were obtained from longitudinal follow-up records.
+Participants received follow-up care for a median of 36 months (range: 6-48 months).

-Conclusion: The CALLY index provides an effective method to evaluate functional deteriora-tion and negative results in IPF patients while serving as a useful predictive instrument.
-The CALLY index provides similar prognostic value to the GAP index through the use of standard laboratory tests.
-Additional prospective validation research should be conducted.
+CONCLUSIONS: The CALLY index provides an effective method to evaluate functional deterioration and adverse outcomes in IPF patients while serving as a useful predictive instrument.
+The CALLY index offers a prognostic value similar to the GAP index using standard laboratory tests.
+Additional prospective validation studies should be conducted.